 Develop a media protection policy for your organization, documenting media controls, protection policies and procedures, compliance requirements, and management roles and responsibilities.
 Document procedures for facilitating and implementing media protections across your organization.
 Create security groups that identify personnel and roles for managing media and their protections.

 Specify approved media types and accesses for your organization, including digital and nondigital media restrictions.
 Set media markings and media-handling exceptions that must be implemented across your organization, including security marking requirements inside and outside of controlled access areas.
 Use *Data Catalog to manage cloud resource metadata, simplifying data discovery.
-Control cloud resource compliance across your organization, regulating the distribution and discovery of cloud resources with *Private Catalog.
+Control cloud resource compliance across your organization, regulating the distribution and discovery of cloud resources with *Service Catalog.

 Identify how to sanitize, dispose, or reuse media that your organization manages.
 Outline use cases and circumstances where sanitization, disposal, or reuse of media and devices is required or acceptable.
 Define the media safeguard methods and mechanisms that your organization deems acceptable.